SpatialKey/skdm/README.md

 # Introduction
-The Spatial Key Data Manager is used import and update new CSV and Shape datasets into your account on Spatial Key.
+The Spatial Key Data Manager (SKDM) is used import and update new CSV and Shape datasets into your account on Spatial Key.
 For more information about the API, please see: http://support.spatialkey.com/dmapi

+This guide and configuring the SKDM  assumes a working knowledge of XML.
+If you need to learn XML, go to http://www.w3schools.com/xml/default.asp

 # Installing SKDM
 1. Download https://github.com/SpatialKey/skdm/raw/master/skdm.zip